myhdl/myhdl/doc/source/manual/reference.rst

     .. attribute:: driven

-       Writable attribute that can be used to indicate that the signal is supposed to be driven from the MyHDL code, and how it should be declared in Verilog after conversion.
-The allowed values are ``'reg'``, ``'wire'`` and ``False``.
+       Writable attribute that can be used to indicate that the signal is supposed to be driven from the MyHDL code, and possibly how it should be declared in Verilog after conversion.
+The allowed values are ``'reg'``, ``'wire'``, ``True`` and ``False``.

-       This attribute is useful when the Verilog converter cannot infer automatically whether and how a signal is driven.
-This occurs when the signal is driven from user-defined Verilog code.
+       This attribute is useful when the  converter cannot infer automatically whether and how a signal is driven.
+This occurs when the signal is driven from user-defined code. ``'reg'`` and ``'wire'`` are "true" values that permit finer control for the Verilog case.

     .. attribute:: read

-       Writable boolean attribute that can be used to indicate that the signal is supposed to be driven from the MyHDL code, and how it should be declared in Verilog after conversion.
+       Writable boolean attribute that can be used to indicate that the signal is read.

-       This attribute is useful when the Verilog converter cannot infer automatically whether and how a signal is driven.
-This occurs when the signal is driven from user-defined Verilog code.

-       This attribute is useful when the Verilog converter cannot infer automatically whether a signal is read.
-This can occur when the signal is read from user-defined Verilog code.
+       This attribute is useful when the converter cannot infer automatically whether a signal is read.
+This occurs when the signal is read from user-defined code.

    A :class:`Signal` object also has a call interface: